 Kavadi Attam: The Ceremonial self-sacrifice Dance

-Kavadi Attam is a ceremonial self-sacrifice and offering by the devotees to please Lord Murugan.
-It is one of the major rituals in Thaipusam festival.
-Kavadi means burden; this ritual specifies that take all your burdens and difficulties by your own to the God; when you dedicated completely yourself to him, he will serve his grace upon you and all demonic forces with or against you will be destroyed.
+Kavadi Attam is ceremonial self-sacrifice and offering by the devotees to please Lord Murugan.
+It is one of the major rituals in the Thaipusam festival.
+Kavadi means burden; this ritual specifies that take all your burdens and difficulties on your own to God; when you dedicated completely yourself to him, he will serve his grace upon you and all demonic forces with or against you will be destroyed.
 People who are willing to participate in Kavadi have to fast and pray regularly before approximately 48 days before Thaipusam.
 This is necessary as before facing to Lord of war Murugan, one should have cleansed from his/her soul.
-Normally devotees carry milk and water vessels(Kavadi) in the sacred journey to the God in the procession of Thaipusam festival.
-Many devotees show their complete dedication; when they pierce their body, tongue, and cheeks by metal screws.
-After piercing their body; devotees carry the Kavadi and travel approx four kilometers with barefoot to receive the blessings from the Lord Murugan.
+Normally devotees carry milk and water vessels(Kavadi) in the sacred journey to God in the procession of the Thaipusam festival.
+Many devotees show their complete dedication; when they pierce their body, tongue, and cheeks with metal screws.
+After piercing their body; devotees carry the Kavadi and travel approx four kilometers barefoot to receive the blessings from the Lord Murugan.

 The major attraction of the festival is climbing 280 steps to the sacred religious pilgrimage Batu Caves.
 Kavadis hold a specific ritual to follow throughout the festivity and pierce their body parts through pointed sharp equipment with needles-like hooks.
-They roam in the streets of the temple and beat drums for the celebrations throughout while reciting mantras and shloks.
-Million of admirers follow the processions of the gods carried out on decorated chariots.
+They roam in the streets of the temple and beat drums for the celebrations throughout while reciting mantras and shlokas.
+A million admirers follow the processions of the gods carried out on decorated chariots.
 The fanatics with excessive and single-minded zeal serve this extreme religious festival in their unique way.
-This, being one of the vibrant and lively festivals in Tamil state, celebrated by other state residents and they especially pay visits to the temple which glorify this much-awaited occasion.
+This, being one of the vibrant and lively festivals in Tamil state, is celebrated by other state residents and they especially pay visits to the temple which glorifies this much-awaited occasion.

-A mammoth dynamic celebration is witnessed the whole divine day of Thaipusam festival.
+A mammoth dynamic celebration is witnessed the whole divine day of the Thaipusam festival.
 The entire Tamil locals and inhabitants get involved in the euphoria of the Burden Dance- the Kavadi Attam by carrying the big pots of milk to offer to the deities in the temple.
-Even they drag heavy- weighted toboggan (a long, light, narrow vehicle) with the steel rods pierced on to their body parts.
+Even they drag heavy-weighted toboggan (a long, light, narrow vehicle) with the steel rods pierced onto their body parts.